sanjeevani1193/sanjeevani1193.github.io/README.md

 # sanjeevani1193.github.io
-This website was made using HTEML, CSS and Jekyll
+This website was made using HTML, CSS and Jekyll
 CSS was used to design the webpage for styling
 Jekyll was used for regenerating the HTML pages for the website whenever a file gets committed The webpage consists of Home, Blog and About